-On the Importance of Literature to Learning I Oxford Open Learning
+On The Importance Of Literature To Learning I Oxford Open Learning

-On the Importance of Literature to Learning
+On The Importance Of Literature To Learning

 Let’s start by posing a fundamental question: how is one to learn about and marvel in experiences, cultures and ways of life in the past, if not through literature?
 In my view, there’s only one answer to that.
 You simply cannot know how you came to be where you are and who you are without literary accounts.
 You cannot understand your own language, not to mention other languages and their development within a historical context, if you don’t read literature.